This article has been updated from a previous version.

-Your credit utilization ratio is the amount of credit you use (debt) against the total amount of revolving credit you can access (your total available credit limit).
+Your credit utilization ratio is the amount of credit (debt) you use compared with the total amount of revolving credit you can access (your total available credit limit).

-The key word here is revolving credit.
-Revolving credit is money you borrow, pay back and can borrow again, up to a limit.
+The key word here is revolving.
+Revolving credit is money you borrow, pay back, and can borrow again, up to a limit.
 For example, a line of credit or a credit card would fall into this category, but not rent.

-Staying below 30% of your credit utilization ratio can have positive impacts on your credit score.
+Keeping your credit utilization ratio below 30% can have positive impacts on your credit score.

 3. Credit history